filakhtov/nand2tetris/README.md

 character, screen region or RAM register, depending on the address.
 If the load bit is set and the address points either to a screen region or RAM region, the Memory chip will write `in` bits into the respective region.

+The `CPU.hdl` represents a final CPU assembly responsible for running the fetch- execute cycle, fetching the instructions from ROM instruction memory, performing the instruction decoding, reading the data from RAM, performing the compuntation and storing the results into the RAM, then deciding the next instruction address.